|Course Number||Course Title||CL||LAB||CR|

 Specific Admission Requirements

-Day and evening students not currently working in child care will spend one and a half hours each week working with infants, toddlers, or preschoolers at the NHTI campus child care center, the Child and Family Development Center (CFDC) while taking early childhood classes.
+Day and evening students not currently working in child care will spend one and a half hours each week working with infants, toddlers, or preschoolers at the NHTI campus child care center, the Child and Family Development Center (CFDC) while taking early childhood classes and additional lab use fee applies.
 These hours will be considered a component of class participation.
 Applicants are advised that the New Hampshire Bureau of Child Care Licensing requires certain paperwork to be on file at centers for employees and others who regularly work in child care centers.
 Students must complete this paperwork before they participate with the children at the CFDC.
 This paperwork may include:

 Students who work full time in child care may use their own workplace instead of the CFDC to carry out homework assignments with children.
 Completion of all related paperwork at the worksite will be verified.